deekayen/aidstoscoutmastership/manuscript/character.md

 ## One Reason Why a Troop Should not Exceed 32

-I have said in *Scouting for Boys* that so far as my own experience went I should not train individually more than 16 boys—but allowing for my having only half the capactity of the experienced boy worker, the Scoutmaster, I allowed for his taking on 32.
+I have said in *Scouting for Boys* that so far as my own experience went I should not train individually more than 16 boys—but allowing for my having only half the capacity of the experienced boy worker, the Scoutmaster, I allowed for his taking on 32.

 Men talk of having fine Troops of 60 or even 100—Cadet Companies even run to 120—and their officers tell me that their boys are equally trained as in smaller Troops.
 I express admiration ("admiration" literally translated means "surprise"), and I don't believe them.